microbus-io/fabric/docs/tech/patharguments.md

 ## Variable Path

-A fixed path is consistent with the RPC over JSON style of API but is insufficient for implementing a RESTful style of API where it is common to expect input arguments in the path of the request.
+A fixed path is consistent with the [RPC over JSON](./rpcvsrest.md) style of API but is insufficient for implementing a [RESTful](./rpcvsrest.md) style of API where it is common to expect input arguments in the path of the request.
 This is where path arguments come into play.

-Consider the following `service.yaml` specification that defines a path argument `{id}` and a corresponding function argument `id`:
+Consider the following `service.yaml` specification that defines a path argument `{id}` and a corresponding function argument `id int`:

 ```yaml
 general: